-Pets must not be left unattended in a bedroom unless he/she has a cage or crate.
+Pets must not be left unattended in a bedroom unless they have a cage or crate.
 We had a very unfortunate incident with a small dog who apparently was used to being left alone at home.
 The poor chap was distraught at being left in a strange room and proceeded to attempt to dig his way out of the room via the bedroom door.
-In less that half an hour he had caused enough damage to render the door beyond economical repair.
+In less than half an hour he had caused enough damage to render the door beyond economical repair.

 Out of respect for other guests, we do not allow dogs in the dining room at breakfast time.
 If you don’t have a cage or crate while you have breakfast if you are confident that your dog will be happy being left alone.
 Otherwise we ask that your dog be put into your car while you have breakfast, or that you take it in turns to have breakfast.